pangyuteng/ghettogex/scratch/README.md

   + [x] rerun contract-intraday-pg-viz.ipynb to confirm above fixes quote event.

-+ compute IV surface again with quote data?
++ compute IV surface again with quote data? unsure if this is good or bad.

     NOTE: in iv_utils.py